George Schiffman, MD, FCCP

 Bacille Calmette Guérin, also known as BCG, is a vaccine given throughout many parts of the world.
 It is derived from an atypical Mycobacterium but offers some protection from developing active tuberculosis, especially in infants and children.
 This vaccination is believed to be important in parts of the world where TB is quite common.
 This is not the case in the United States, and the vaccine is not routinely administered in the U.S. When BCG has been administered, future PPD and Tine skin tests remain positive and can cause some confusion when trying to diagnose TB.
 It is also important to realize that even with a BCG vaccine in childhood, tuberculosis can still occur in an adult exposed to the tuberculosis bacteria, which calls into question the real utility and effectiveness of this vaccination.

 A new blood test is now available that can help distinguish between a prior BCG vaccine and a positive PPD due to TB infection (QuantiFERON-TB Gold).
 This test involves mixing the patient's blood with substances that produce a TB-like immune response.
 After a period of time, the immune cells, if infected with TB, produce interferon-gamma, a protein produced by the body to defend against an infection.
-This test, like most, is not perfect, but with the proper clinical information can help distinguish a real TB infection from a positive reaction on the test due to a prior BCG vaccine.
+This test, like most other tests, is not perfect, but with the proper clinical information can help distinguish a real TB infection from a positive reaction on the test due to a prior BCG vaccine.

 What is the treatment for tuberculosis?